Barracuda (Marvel Comics): Marvel Universe

+A version of Barracuda was going to appear in the regular Earth-616 Marvel Universe in the Punisher Vs. Barracuda 5-issue miniseries by Ed Brisson.
+Originally intended to be released in 2020, as of 2025 it has not been published.

 Space: Punisher

-Barracuda is as an aquatic extraterrestrial, and a drug dealer with ties to the Six-Fingered Hand.
+In Space: Punisher, Barracuda is depicted as an aquatic alien and a drug dealer with ties to the Six-Fingered Hand.
 The Punisher tracks Barracuda down to his safe house on the planet Aquarion, wounds him, and forces him into revealing who the Capos of the Six-Fingered Hand are by withholding the device Barracuda needs to breathe while on dry land.
 The Punisher's interrogation of Barracuda is then interrupted by a trio of hitmen (Sabretooth, Deadpool, and the Leader) sent by Doctor Octopus.
 The assassins prepare to kill Barracuda and the Punisher, but are themselves killed by the Hulk, who was drawn to the safe house by sonic blasts emitted by the Leader.
-The Punisher escapes, and Barracuda is left to the mercy of the Hulk, muttering, "Uhhh, man...
-Those dirty $%^&!
-Look what they done to my crib!
-Those punk mutha--Um... except you dog.
-You made the place look better.
-Wouldn't change a thing.
-Heh".
+The Punisher escapes, and Barracuda is left to the mercy of the Hulk.